-These are not all the possible side effects of Ciprofloxacin.
+These are not all the possible side effects of Ciprofloxacin tablets.
 For more information, ask your healthcare provider or pharmacist.

 Keep Ciprofloxacin and all medicines out of the reach of children.

-General Information about the safe and effective use of Ciprofloxacin.
+General Information about the safe and effective use of Ciprofloxacin tablets.

-This Medication Guide summarizes the most important information about Ciprofloxacin.
-If you would like more information about Ciprofloxacin, talk with your healthcare provider.
-You can ask your healthcare provider or pharmacist for information about Ciprofloxacin that is written for healthcare professionals.
+This Medication Guide summarizes the most important information about Ciprofloxacin tablets.
+If you would like more information about Ciprofloxacin tablets, talk with your healthcare provider.
+You can ask your healthcare provider or pharmacist for information about Ciprofloxacin tablets that is written for healthcare professionals.

-- Inactive ingredients: colloidal silicon dioxide, crospovidone, hypromellose, magnesium stearate, polyethylene glycol, and titanium dioxide.
+Inactive ingredients: colloidal silicon dioxide, hypromellose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, sodium starch glycolate, and titanium dioxide.